glouppe/info8010-deep-learning/lecture5.md

 - $D$ convolutions can be applied in the same way to produce a $D \times (H-h+1) \times (W-w+1)$ feature map, where $D$ is the depth.
 - Swiping across channels with a 3D convolution usually makes no sense, unless the channel index has some metric meaning.

+???

+Draw: Explain the intuition behind the sum of element-wise products which reduces to an inner product between the kernel and a region of the input.

 ---